addulac/phd/source/13_models.md

 $$
 where $(U_i)_{i\in \Na}$ and $(U_{\{i,j\}})_{i,j \in \Na}$ are, respectively, a sequence and an array of i.i.d $\Uniform[0,1]$ random variables.
 \end{theorem}
-In Bayesian language, the theorem state that there is a prior distribution $\mu$ over measurable function such that an exchangeable graph is always generated by a model of the form
+In Bayesian language, the theorem states that there is a prior distribution $\mu$ over measurable functions such that an exchangeable graph is always generated by a model of the form
 \begin{align*}
 F &\sim \mu \\
 U_i &\sim \Uniform[0,1] \qquad \forall i \in \Na \\